Cream Of Asparagus Soup

 • Vegetable broth.
 Choose a good quality brand that uses minimal flavorings and added salt.
 You can also use chicken broth.

 • Heavy cream.
 For added richness and to swirl throughout the soup.
-If you want to cut down on the fat, use a mix of whole milk and/or half-and-half.
+To reduce fat, use a combination of whole milk and/or half-and-half.

 • Parsley.
 Freshly chopped for garnishing.